Editor’s Note: The title of this chapter, which was formerly Traffic Violations Bureau, was amended 1-15-2013.

 In any event where a person shall plead guilty with an explanation, such person shall be entitled to submit a written explanation and/or such evidence as such person may deem appropriate.

 Payments of the prescribed or mitigated fine to the Bureau and receipt and acceptance of same by the Bureau shall be complete satisfaction of the violation, unless a conditional discharge shall have been fixed by the hearing officer.

 The Bureau shall give a written receipt for all fines paid.

-The duties of the Bureau shall be as follows:
+The duties of the Bureau, or its designee, shall be as follows:

 It shall accept designated fines and issue receipts to those who desire to plead guilty and waive a hearing.

 It shall adjudicate the claims of those who plead guilty with an explanation and mitigate the prescribed fine, in whole or in part, or refuse to mitigate the same.
 The hearing officer may also issue a conditional discharge on such conditions as are appropriate.
 It shall adjudicate the claims of those who plead not guilty after being advised, in writing, of their right to counsel and the date of hearing to answer and defend any charge of a violation of any parking law, ordinance, rule or regulation.